Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

    * **Build pre-packaged VM**

     If you are using VirtualBox as your provider, you will by default use a pre-packaged Submitty VM.
 This will have all of Submitty already setup.
 Vagrant will build your VM for you.

     ```
     vagrant up
     ```

+    If you wish to use a specific version of the pre-packaged Submitty VM, on Linux or Mac type:
+    ```
+    PREBUILT_VERSION={version} vagrant up
+    ```
+    or on Windows, type:
+    ```
+    SET PREBUILT_VERSION={version}
+    vagrant up
+    ```
+    *The version must be only the numbers, not including the `v` in front, for example `24.05.00.2405260215` not `v24.05.00.2405260215`*

     *This process will take 10 minutes to maybe half an hour depending on your internet connection speed.*

    * **Build from scratch**

      If you wish to run `vagrant up` from scratch, on Linux or Mac type:
      ```
-     BASE_BOX=1 vagrant up
+     FROM_SCRATCH=1 vagrant up
      ```

      Or on Windows, type:
      ```
-     SET BASE_BOX=1
+     SET FROM_SCRATCH=1
      vagrant up
      ```